Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

 In Fig. \ref{fig4}, we show results for the ratios of differential cross sections for $D$ mesons as the function of $p_{T}$.
 Symbols are experimental data \cite{Abelev:2014hha,Adam:2016ich} and lines are results of QCM.
 The sawtooth behavior in our results is due to the finite statistics.
 Our results of $D^{+}/D^{0}$, $D^{*+}/D^{0}$ and $D_{s}^{+}/D^{0}$ are in good agreement with the data.
 The comparison for $D_{s}^{+}/D^{+}$ is not conclusive.

-The $p_{T}$-integrated cross section $d\sigma/dy$ and the averaged transverse momenta $\langle p_{T}\rangle$ of the $D$ mesons are shown in Table \ref{tab1}.
-Several ratios of the charm-hadron cross sections are interesting.
-Using Eqs. (\ref{eq:nmi}) and taking the strong and electromagnetic decay contribution into account, we obtain the ratios of cross sections for $D$ mesons
+The $p_{T}$-integrated cross sections $d\sigma/dy$ and the averaged transverse momenta $\langle p_{T}\rangle$ of $D$ mesons are shown in Table \ref{tab1}.
+Several ratios for the cross sections of charm hadrons are interesting.
+Using Eq. (\ref{eq:nmi}) and taking the strong and electromagnetic decay contribution into account, we obtain the ratios of cross sections for $D$ mesons

 where we have used $\lambda_{s}=0.34\pm0.01$ in $p$-Pb collisions \cite{Shao:2017eok} and $R_{V/P}=1.5$.
 We see that results of $D^{+}/D^{0}$, $D^{*+}/D^{0}$ and $D_{s}^{+}/D^{0}$ are consistent with the observation in low $p_{T}$ range in Fig. \ref{fig4}.
 In addition, ratio $D_{s}^{+}/\left(D^{0}+D^{+}\right)$ is only dependent on the $\lambda_{s}$ in QCM and therefore is a potentially interesting measurement.